cseanburns/systems-librarianship/src/6c-install-koha.md

 ### Opening Ports

 Like all integrated library systems, Koha has a staff interface and a public interface.
 The staff interface provides access to its modules, including cataloging, patron management, and so forth.
 The public interface provides access to Koha's OPAC.
 We will explicitly configure Koha and Apache to use different [ports][ports_wiki] for the staff and public interfaces.
 Specifically, we will configure Koha to access the staff interface through port 8080 and the public interface through port 8081.
+These match the firewall rules we set up earlier.

-We are going to edit the file at `/etc/koha/koha-sites.conf`.
+To do this, we edit the file at `/etc/koha/koha-sites.conf`.
 Since this is an important configuration file, we should make a copy of it first:

 ```